groverlab/ocw/README.md

 * `w`:  Wait for the specified amount of time, in milliseconds (so `w1000` waits for one second)

+That's all you need to know to write basic OCW programs.
+For more advanced stuff, read below for the [OCW syntax]().

 ## Platforms

 This repository contains three different implementations of OCW, each intended for a different platform:

+* [arduino](arduino/) contains a new version of OCW that can run on Arduino microcontrollers.

+* [labview](labview/) contains a version of OCW implemented in LabVIEW.
+It runs on any computer that can run LabVIEW, and uses National Instruments hardware to control microfluidic valves.

 * [perl](perl/) contains the original (circa 1999) implementation of OCW.
-This version is written in Perl, runs on Linux, and uses the parallel port to control the microfluidic valves.
+This version is written in Perl, runs on Linux, and controls microfluidic valves using parallel ports.
+Since parallel ports are getting hard to come by, this version is probably of limited use today.

-* [labview](labview/) contains a newer version of OCW implemented in LabVIEW.
-It runs on any computer that can run LabVIEW, and uses National Instruments hardware to control microfluidic valves.

-* [arduino](arduino/) contains a new version of OCW that can run on Arduino microcontrollers.
+## Syntax

+asadf